marchage/EncryptedAlbum/SecretVault/README.md

 # Secret Vault

 A beautiful macOS app - true - for securely hiding and encrypting photos with military-grade encryption.

-(But that's what they all say. details: it was a "simple XOR", and now it uses AES-256)
+(But that's what they all say, so details: it was a "simple XOR", and now it uses AES-256... what is that even, 256?
+AES is semmetric key encryption, right?!)

+(@NOTE-TO-SELF: include nice visuals!)

 ## ✨ Features